Juliette1012/Juliette1012.github.io/_posts/2020-08-31-THM-Introductory-Networking.md

 > Dig allows us to manually query recursive DNS servers of our choice for information about domains: dig <domain> @<dns-server-ip>

-It is a very useful tool for network troubleshooting.
+`Dig` is a very useful tool for network troubleshooting.

 * What is DNS short for? `Domain Name System`